-An ancient form of martial art, Glasgow is famous for its practitioners of the art form.
+An ancient martial art that originated in Scotland.
+Glasgow in particular is famous for its practitioners.

 Masters of this art form can dispense head-butts at will.
 They are also experts in the use of the broken bottle.

-The traditional greeting and invitation to participate in this noble and ancient art is the question
+The traditional greeting and invitation to participate in this noble and ancient art is the following question:

 "Does your mother sow?"